This article discusses some techniques and advice on how to create a strong password.

 - Use a phrase or word that no one would ever have thought of.
 The best password is one that is completely random for everyone but you.
 Use your imagination!

 Here are some guidelines for what not to do when choosing a password.
 You should avoid these techniques when you create a password:

-- Using your username or real name.
+- Do not use your username or real name.

-- Using anyone else’s name.
+- Do not use anyone else’s name.

-- Using any word in a cracking dictionary.
+- Do not use any word in a cracking dictionary.
 A cracking dictionary contains lists of words that attackers use to try to crack passwords (this is also known as a dictionary attack).
 These lists include abbreviations, cartoons, character patterns, machine names, famous names, female names, male names, Bible citations, movies, myths, numeric patterns, short phrases, places, science fiction, Shakespeare, songs, surnames, and just about anything else you can think of.

 - Selecting a word and substituting some characters (for example, changing password into [email protected], or supersecret into sup3rs3cr3t).
-Attackers are well aware of these substitutions, and can crack them.
+Attackers are well aware of these substitutions and can crack them.